yw791772/docs/js/authentication.md

 #### Social Provider Federation

 Many apps also support login with a social provider such as Facebook, Google Sign-In, or Login With Amazon.
 [The preferred way to do this is via an OAuth](#oauth-and-federation-overview) redirect which lets users login using their social media account and a corresponding user is created in User Pools.
 With this design you do not need to include an SDK for the social provider in your app.
 Set this up by running `amplify add auth` and selecting the social provider  option.
-Upon completion you can use [`Auth.federatedSignIn()`](#oauth-and-hosted-ui) in your application to either show a pre-built "Hosted UI" or pass in a provider name (e.g. [`Auth.federatedSignIn({provider: 'Facebook'})`](#oauth-and-hosted-ui)) to interface directly and build our your own UI.
+Upon completion you can use [`Auth.federatedSignIn()`](#oauth-and-hosted-ui) in your application to either show a pre-built "Hosted UI" or pass in a provider name (e.g. [`Auth.federatedSignIn({provider: 'Facebook'})`](#oauth-and-hosted-ui)) to interface directly and build out your own UI.

 ![Image]({{common_media}}/SocialAuthZ.png)